ConcealNetwork/conceal-app/README.md

-# Conceal App
+# ConcealApp

-## "One App" to rule them all.

-Conceal App is the convergence of all Conceal functionalities and modules brought together in one simple and visually stuning app for the end user.

-Conceal brings all the best features together in one app.

-## Install Notes

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.0.

-Due to a conflicting peer dependency you may need to install with `npm install --legacy-peer-deps`

 ## Development server

-Run `ng serve --open --host 0.0.0.0 --disable-host-check` for a dev server.
-The app will automatically reload if you change any of the source files.
+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The application will automatically reload if you change any of the source files.

 ## Code scaffolding